William Craig1,2

 b. circa 1682, d.
 1710

 David Hampton was born circa 1682 in Enroute from Scotland to N.J.
 He was the son of John Hampton and Katherine Cloudsley.
-David Hampton married Mary Unknown.
-David Hampton died in 1710 in Monmouth Co., New Jersey.
+David Hampton married Mary (?).
+David Hampton died in 1710 in Monmouth County, New Jersey.

-Mary Unknown married David Hampton, son of John Hampton and Katherine Cloudsley.
+Mary (?) married David Hampton, son of John Hampton and Katherine Cloudsley.

 Janet Hampton1